magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-commerce-cloud-v2.3.5-graphql-caching-invalidation-not-working.md

 ## How to apply the patch

-See [How to apply a composer patch provided by Adobe Commerce](https://support.magento.com/hc/en-us/articles/360028367731) for instructions on how to apply a composer patch.
+See [How to apply a composer patch provided by Adobe](https://support.magento.com/hc/en-us/articles/360028367731) for instructions on how to apply a composer patch.

 ## Attached files